 HOw Can I Participate?

-Anyone can participate in the Week Without Driving – whether you want to participate as an individual, organize your coworkers, or sign up as an elected leader or an advocacy organization.
+Anyone can participate in the Week Without Driving – whether you want to participate as a community member, organize your coworkers, or sign up as an elected leader or an advocacy organization.

-If you’d like to find other organizations, look at our list of local and regional partners, and if you don’t see someone in your area, check out our templates and trainings to get started hosting the challenge.
+If you’d like to find other organizations, look at our list of local and regional partners, and if you don’t see someone in your area, check out our Resource Hub to get started hosting the challenge.